MominaKhurram/SQL/README.md

 FROM DowngradedPlan;

-# Customer Journey
+/* 12.
+Customer Journey*/
 select p.plan_name, s.start_date, s.customer_id
 from subscriptions s
 JOIN plans p ON s.plan_id = p.plan_id;

-# Q. How many customers has Foodie-Fi ever had?
-select count(distinct customer_id) from subscriptions as customer_count;

-#2.
-What is the monthly distribution of trial plan start_date values for our dataset — use the start of the month as the GROUP BY value
+/* 14.
+What is the monthly distribution of trial plan start_date values for our dataset — use the start of the month as the GROUP BY value*/
 SELECT
     DATE_FORMAT(start_date, '%Y-%m-01') AS Starting_Month,
     COUNT(plan_id) AS trial_count